By Diane Burroughs

 Peachy is an exceptional Moluccan Cockatoo partly due to premium bird food and fresh fruits and vegetables.
 You may have read Part 1 of this series and know that Peachy was adopted at age 3.
 He must have had a good home, if his personality, self-confidence and his socialization skills are a measure.
 But, re-homing is difficult for any parrot.
 As you know, birds bond for life.
 Being abandoned is painful and reattaching to a new home is scary for any parrot.
 But for me, parrot adoption was the way to go.

 Peachy has lived up to the “normal Cockatoo reputation” in some ways.
 He goes through periods of screaming which I need to redirect, especially when he is hormonal.
 My neighbors sometimes comment on his loud voice.
 And, some of the woodwork in my house is customized with beak style carvings.
 (Its a cheap repair!)
 I’ve learned to anticipate and prepare for seasonal hormonal surges.
 And, if truth be told, the destructiveness and re-teaching expectations is not that different that what I do my son or even my dogs!

 So, what do I think makes Peachy a fun to be around Moluccan Cockatoo?
 That’s what this series is about.
-After a lot of thought, I truly believe that the foundation of a happy parrot is feeling healthy.
+After a lot of thought, I truly believe that the foundation of a happy parrot is feeling physically and mentally healthy.
 I help Peachy feel healthy by providing him with the best nutrition known to avian vets and nutritionists.

 When I was new to parrots, I thought that skimping on pelleted bird food quality was okay.
 But after switching to Harrison’s Bird Food, I’ve noticed that Peachy is calmer.
 Peachy has been fed Harrison’s Bird Food for about the last 8 years.
-This superior, vet recommended bird food is devoid of preservatives that a parrots body just can’t deal with.
+This superior, vet recommended bird food is devoid of preservatives and artificial colors that a parrots body just can’t deal with.
 Peachy gets fresh fruits and vegetables and Goldenfeast Bird Food, but his mainstay diet is Harrison’s Bird Food.
 His feathering attests to his health.